-Blossom Project is working in partnership with TSS to provide local children with the opportunity to supplement the development of their English, Maths and Science abilities, whilst offering a childcare facility to local parents.
-TSS has continued to attract families in taking up this Ofsed and Dfe registered tultion and childcare service available to them locally at Blossom Project.
+Blossom Project worked in partnership with TSS to provide local children with the opportunity to supplement the development of their English, Maths and Science abilities, whilst offering a childcare facility to local parents following the National Lockdown.
+TSS attracted families in taking up this local Ofsted and Dfe registered tuition and childcare service.